 What Does My Main Water Shut-Off Valve Do?

-A water shut-off is a primary control that turns off the water supply to your home.
+A water shut-off is a primary control that turns off the water supply to your bathroom and kitchen plumbing.
 For example, it prevents flooding when you are planning to repair a fixture such as a faucet or toilet or when you are faced with a plumbing emergency, like a leak from a water heater or supply line.
 Ideally, you should also turn the water off whenever you plan to leave your home for an extended period.

 When a plumber comes to your home for a service visit, their first questions will likely be, “What’s the problem, and where is the water shut-off?”